Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Reduction to -graph isomorphism from posets of width

 Assume that $G$ and $H$ are isomorphic under a bijection $g:V(G)\to V(H)$.
 Since $C \subseteq V(G)$ and $D \subseteq V(H)$ are the unique maximum cliques, we have that $g(C)=D$.
 Therefore, a restriction of $g$ is a bijection from $V(G-C)=\{v_1,\ldots,v_n\}$ to $V(H-D)=\{w_1,\ldots,w_n\}$.
 With respect to the construction of $G$ and $H$, this restriction induces a bijection between the sets $\{M_1,\ldots,M_n\}$ of $P$ (as represented by $v_1,\ldots,v_n$) and the sets $\{N_1,\ldots,N_n\}$ of $Q$ (as represented by $w_1,\ldots,w_n$) and, in turn, a bijection $g':P\to Q$.
 If $a\preceq_P b$, then $M_a\subseteq M_b$ and the neighborhood of $v_a$ in $G$ is included in the neighborhood of $v_b$.
 Then the neighborhood of $g(v_a)$ in $H$ is included in the neighborhood of $g(v_b)$ and, regarding to the induced bijection $g'$, $N_{g'(a)}\subseteq N_{g'(b)}$ and $g'(a)\preceq_Q g'(b)$.
 The converse implication holds the same way, and so the posets $P$ and $Q$ are isomorphic.

-Lastly, we remark that if the input posets $P$ and $Q$ are given with colored elements, and we are looking for color-preserving isomorphism, we can use the same approach for the reduction with the following changes: $i)$ If $j$ is a poset element of color $c$, then we represent $M_j$ in $G$ not by a single vertex $v_j$, but by a copy of the clique $K_c$.
-Therefore, only the mappings between the vertices contained in equal sized cliques are allowed corresponding to the color-preserving isomorphisms. $ii)$ The number of dummy vertices needed in this case is equal to the size of the maximum of $c+1$ to mark $C$ as the unique maximum clique of $G$.
+Lastly, we remark that if the input posets $P$ and $Q$ are given with colored elements, and we are looking for color-preserving isomorphism, we can use the same approach.
+Let, say, the given distinct colors be denoted by $c_1,\ldots,c_r$ where $r\in\mathcal{O}(n)$.
+We then use the above reduction with the following changes: (i) If $j$ is a poset element of color $c_i$, then we represent $M_j$ in $G$ not by a single vertex $v_j$, but by a copy of the clique $K_i$.
+Therefore, only the mappings between the vertices contained in equal sized cliques are allowed corresponding to the color-preserving isomorphisms. (ii) The number of dummy vertices in this case is $r+1$ in order to mark $C$ of size $n+r+1$ as the unique maximum clique of $G$. \end{proof}